Slothfulwave612/Handwritten-Digit-Classifier/network1/README.md

   * *mnist_loader.py*: This file will contain the python code used for loading the MNIST dataset, i.e. loading the train and test dataset, for our network to use.

+  * *run_script.py*: This file will let users run the neural network and the program will return the accuracy after each epochs.

 ## Brief Background: